Chart Color Schemes

 Educational achievement in Berkshire Park places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 The area's university qualification rate is 14.5%, significantly lower than Greater Sydney's average of 38.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.9%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.6%).
-Vocational credentials are prominent, with 63.5% of residents aged 15+ holding them.
+Vocational credentials are prominent, with 63.5% of residents aged 15+ holding them - advanced diplomas at 9.9% and certificates at 53.6%.

 Frequently Asked Questions - Education